-These rules can be divided into two different categories depending on how they work and which situations they are tailored to.
+The Rules can be divided into four different categories depending on how they work and which situations they are tailored to.
 Most of the rules are parametrised so they can be tweaked to different environments and standards.
+The different Rule categories are Configuration Rules, Context Rules, Databse Rules and Scan Rules.